Vishnu-Vardhan-R/CVP_Project/README.md

 ## Evaluation

-The script `eval.py` loads trained models, extracts activations from selected layers for a batch of images, computes pairwise dissimilarities based on the Pearson correlation, and visualizes the results using heatmaps.
+The script **`eval.py`** loads trained models, extracts activations from selected layers for a batch of images, computes pairwise dissimilarities based on the Pearson correlation, and visualizes the results using heatmaps.

 <br>
 <details><summary><b>Instructions for eval.py</b></summary>
 <br>

-1. `show_images()` displays a grid of images with labels and saves the grid to a specified path.

-2. For each model, load the trained weights from the saved pth files, and load images with different transformations.
+1. For each model, load the trained weights from the saved pth files, and load images with different transformations.

     ```python
     NUM_IMGS = 9        # total no. of images to calculate RDMs